Dai Price Tops $1.00 on Major Exchanges (DAI)

-Dai (DAI) traded 0% lower against the dollar during the 24-hour period ending at 9:00 AM ET on May 2nd.
-In the last week, Dai has traded 0.1% lower against the dollar.
-One Dai token can currently be purchased for approximately $1.00 or 0.00003561 BTC on popular cryptocurrency exchanges.
-Dai has a market capitalization of $4.90 billion and $124.24 million worth of Dai was traded on exchanges in the last day.
+Dai (DAI) traded 0% higher against the dollar during the 24-hour period ending at 19:00 PM ET on May 5th.
+In the last week, Dai has traded 0% higher against the dollar.
+One Dai token can currently be purchased for approximately $1.00 or 0.00003386 BTC on popular cryptocurrency exchanges.
+Dai has a market capitalization of $4.87 billion and $123.24 million worth of Dai was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed in the last day: